 The region has no all-weather track and field facility with local clubs travelling to Dunedin and Invercargill for regional and national competitions.
 Due to this the sport is limited in provision options and currently utilises marked grassed tracks located at Queenstown Events Centre (QEC), Mt Aspiring College (MAC) and Molyneux Park in Alexandra.
-A regional hub facility could be developed in the long term if growth in participation occurs, this would include some allweather artificial surface.
+A regional hub facility could be developed in the long term if growth in participation occurs, this would include some all-weather artificial surface.
 There are several good options for its location.
 However, location will be determined reflecting distribution of participation and land availability.
 Co-location at high schools of grass and all-weather athletics training facilities is preferred to optimise use of these facilities, reduce duplication and to promote the sport in these schools.
+The condition of the MAC grass track needs improvement to the turf quality (smoothing, etc) through some community investment as part of a partnership arrangement.

-- 38. In the short term develop an all-weather run up to the long jump pit at QEC so that it can be used for athletics, particularly sprint training. - 39.
-Investigate the option of all-weather athletics training facilities in Queenstown and other possible locations in the region. - 40.
-If in the longer term, demand grows, then the development of athletics track and field facilities to enable regional and national events to be held in Oueenstown should be considered.
+- 39. In the short term develop an all-weather run up to the long jump pit at QEC so that it can also be used for athletics, particularly sprint training - 40.
+In the medium to long term develop an all-weather athletics 200m 'J' track, long jump run up track to keep athletes safe when training in wet conditions in Queenstown (potentially at Wakatipu High School8) and then possibly other locations in the region - 41.
+If in the longer term, evident demand grows, then a 400m athletics track and field facility to enable regional and national events to be held in Queenstown should be considered - 42.
+QLDC to work in partnership with Mt Aspiring College and the improve the turf quality of the 400m grass athletics track